 Capital Projects that are focused on geographical equity and balancing district needs are included in the Capital Bonding Bill headed to Governor Baker.

-The $53 million in funding for Cape Cod and Martha’s Vineyard’s regional infrastructure projects, which I spearheaded and were successfully adopted as part of the Senate Capital Bonding Bill, have been preserved in the final capital bonding bill that emerged from a House/Senate conference committee.
+(Boston, Mass.) - The $53 million in funding for Cape Cod and Martha’s Vineyard’s regional infrastructure projects, spearheaded by state Senator Julian Cyr (D-Truro) and successfully adopted as part of the Senate Capital Bonding Bill, were preserved in the final capital bonding bill that emerged from a House/Senate conference committee.
 The bill, known as An Act providing for capital facility repairs and improvements for the Commonwealth (H.4549), will now head to Governor Baker’s desk for signature.

 $1,750,000 for maintenance and improvements to the jail and house of corrections in the county of Dukes County.